IntelliJ IDEA 2024.3 Help

 2. In the Dependency Analyzer window, you can narrow down your analysis scope, check only the conflicted dependencies, or check usages.

-If you want to see the needed dependency in the pom.xml file, right-click the dependency and select Go to Maven Dependency.
+If you want to see the required dependency in the pom.xml file, right-click the dependency and select Go to Maven Dependency.
 If you click Open Maven Config on the specific dependency, IntelliJ IDEA will open the dependency's POM file.

 If the duplicate dependency is found, it will be greyed out.